-Virginia Governors George Allen and James Gilmore appointed David to the board of the Metropolitan Washington Airports Authority.
+Virginia Governors George Allen and James Gilmore appointed David to the board of the Metropolitan Washington Airports Authority, the governing body for Reagan Washington and Dulles International Airports.
 He was elected as chairman of the board from 1997-2000, and served as vice chairman and chair of several committees.
-In 2010, Governor Robert McDonnell appointed him to the board of trustees of the Southern Growth Policies Board, a non-partisan public policy think tank focused on advancing effective economic development policies in 13 southern states.
+From 2010 to 2013 he served on as a trustee of of the Southern Growth Policies Board, a non-partisan public policy think tank focused on advancing effective economic development policies in 13 southern states.

 Admissions and Professional Memberships